 While preparing for your first (or subsequent) year of college is often an exciting journey, the process of planning, researching, and figuring out how to pay for college can turn it into a stressful one.

-In this post, I will take you through the most common questions and answers pertaining to the FAFSA and applying for financial aid, and include some bonus resources to help you get ahead and stay on track.
+In this post, we'll answer the most common questions students and parents often have when it comes to filling out the FAFSA and applying for financial aid.
+Plus, at the very end, you'll even get some bonus resources and extra recommended reading to help you get ahead and stay on track.

 FAFSA stands for Free Application for Federal Student Aid.
-Once you have filled out this form, your college or university will take your information and use it to determine your eligibility for receiving financial aid to help you pay for school.
+Once you have filled out this form, colleges and universities you're applying to (or the college you currently attend) will take your information and use it to determine your eligibility for receiving federal financial aid to help you pay for school.

-The FAFSA form is available on or around October 1st of each year, and you fill it out for the first time as a senior in high school.
+The FAFSA form is available on October 1st of each year, and you fill it out for the first time as a senior in high school.

-In order to maximize your chances of getting aid (some schools operate on a first-come, first-serve basis), I recommend that you complete the FAFSA as soon as possible after the application opens.
+Many institutions (and state-based organizations, which often require you to have filed the FAFSA) give out financial aid on a first-come, first-serve basis.
+So, In order to maximize your chances of receiving aid to pay for school, I recommend that you complete the FAFSA as soon as possible after the application opens.

 The process of submitting your FAFSA may seem daunting, but if you follow these steps, it doesn’t have to be!